evkx/evkx.github.io/content/models/xpeng/g9/G9_RWD_Standard_Range/_index.md

 ### Sound system

-One type of sound system is available for the XPENG G9 RWD Standard Range.
+The XPENG G9 RWD Standard Range comes equipped with one sound system option:

-- With the , you get eight speakers with a max system output of 500 watts.
+- ****: This system features eight speakers and delivers a maximum output of 500 watts.

 ## Lights